nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `Vax@NUS` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: List all students**

-**MSS**

-1. User requests to list all students.
-1. System displays all student records.

-    Use case ends.

-**Extensions**

-1. List students by vaccination status.
-1. List students by their priority for vaccination.

-   Use case ends.

-*{More to be added}*

 **Use case: Delete a student**

 **MSS**